cwervo/old.cwervo.com/source/thoughts/2016/03/consider-offboarding.md

 facilitate that could improve user retention rather than frustrating users, and potentially ending up losing a user who feels manipulated, when all they wanted to do was take a break.
-We need to have conversations around managing an off boarding user's data, temporary off boarding protocols, and making sure this experience is as non-combative as possible.
+We need to have conversations around managing an off boarding user's data, temporary offboarding protocols, and making sure this experience is as non-combative as possible.

 # Doing Better